 Skip to cookie consent Skip to main content

-The medial collateral ligament (MCL) is located on the inner side of your knee and connects the thigh bone (femur) and the shinbone (tibia).
-It's one of the major ligaments connecting the bones in your knee and providing stability to the joint.
+The medial collateral ligament (MCL) runs along the inner side of the knee and connects the thigh bone (femur) to the shinbone (tibia).
+This ligament allows the knee joint to move with stability while preventing side-to-side movement.

 The most noticeable MCL tear symptom is pain on the inside of your knee directly over the ligament.
-You may also hear and feel a “popping” sensation in your knee at the time of injury.
-Other common symptoms include bruising, knee instability, swelling, and the inability to hold your weight.
+Other common symptoms include:

 MCL injuries are categorized based on the severity of the injury.

-A grade 1 MCL injury is a mild sprain that can be caused by direct trauma to the knee.
-MCL sprains are common injuries for athletes playing sports such as football, soccer, and tennis.
-In this type of tear, the knee remains stable but will likely be painful and tender.
+A grade 1 MCL injury is a mild sprain that can be caused by direct trauma to the knee, and is a common sports injury.
+In this type of tear, the knee remains stable but may feel painful and tender.

-With a grade 2 MCL tear, the ligament is moderately damaged with a partial tear, and you might notice your knee is loose.
-This type of injury is usually quite painful and accompanied by tenderness and swelling of your knee.
-In some cases, you might need surgery to recover from a grade 2 tear.
+With a grade 2 MCL tear, the ligament is moderately damaged with a partial tear, and you might notice some instability.
+This type of injury is usually quite painful and accompanied by tenderness and swelling in the knee.
+Most grade 2 tears heal with nonsurgical treatment, though recovery may take several weeks.

-A grade 3 tear is the most severe MCL injury when your ligament is completely torn.
-With a grade 3 tear, your knee will be loose and painful.
+A grade 3 tear is the most severe type of MCL injury, occurring when the ligament is completely torn.
+With a grade 3 tear, your knee will be unstable and painful.
 This type of tear can often accompany other damage to your knee, such as an ACL tear.

-You are at a higher risk of a torn MCL if you play high-impact sports such as football or martial arts.
-Sports that involve lots of jumping, sprinting, and quickly changing directions are also high-risk.
+You are at a higher risk of a torn MCL if you play sports that are high-impact or involve lots of jumping, sprinting, and quickly changing directions, like football, soccer, tennis, and basketball.

 How are MCL injuries diagnosed?

 Your doctor will conduct a physical exam to determine your injury and the extent of the damage to the ligament.
-They will test the stability of your knee and check if the joint is loose and unstable.
+They may perform a valgus stress test to evaluate the stability of your knee.
 MCL injuries are often diagnosed from a physical exam alone, but your doctor may also complete the following tests to see how bad the sprain or tear is:

 • X-rays, which can help rule out further damage such as a broken or fractured bone.

-• Magnetic resonance imaging (MRI) or ultrasounds, which generate images of the tissues in your knee to show ligament tears or damaged cartilage.
+• Magnetic resonance imaging (MRI) or ultrasound, which generate images of the tissues in your knee to show ligament tears or damaged cartilage.

 How are MCL injuries treated?